rafaelsf80/ai-agents-labs/README.md

 INFO:     127.0.0.1:34816 - "POST /__ui__ HTTP/1.1" 403 Forbidden
 ```

-Solution: No solution so far.
+Solution: No solution so far for Firebase Studio.
+Use your local environment.